ctong1124/backstage-exercise/README.md

 # TODO/Improvements for future
-- Currently, I am not saving individual logs of previous calls on the server, I am re-writing over the existing log in the "db" with only the info that I need to display.
-To support additional features in the future like more searching or manipulations, we could update the data type of the db to store individual logs and have occurrences and last_datetime be calculated.
 - When you refresh the page, it will refresh the server log table, even if the server is still storing the previous calls.
 To fix this, could create a new GET call that grabs all logs from server storage on component mount.
 - Could be nice to implement an actual db so we can store values across server restarts
 - Could turn the entire `Manual testing` section (above^^) into actual tests